upleveled/ical-move-events/readme.md

 icalmv data/calendar.ics --start 2020-05-21 --end 2020-08-15 --holiday-title 'Public holiday'
 ```

+`icalmv` assumes that everything is a single day event, unless the duration is specified in parentheses in the event title, like so: `Final Project (25 days)`

 ## Development

 During development, run `icalmv` using `yarn dev`, with all other arguments staying the same: